Church Pews Re-upholstered New Jersey

 The Fabric for Church Pews

 Selecting the fabric was a balance of color, durabilty and cost.
-The trustees wanted a color similar to the existing fabric, so we got a sample cutting from one of the seats for reference.
+The trustees wanted a color similar to the existing fabric because the outside backs were intact, so we got a sample cutting from one of the seats for reference.

 We spun through several fabric houses, picking possible choices in the color which were also rated as 'heavy duty'.
 We sent samples to the secretary.